danilop/yas3fs/README.md

       --queue=NAME       SQS queue name, a new queue is created if it doesn't exist
-      --new-queue        create a new SQS queue that is deleted on unmount (overrides '--queue', queue name is BUCKET-PATH-N with alphanumeric characters only)
+      --new-queue        create a new SQS queue that is deleted on unmount (overrides '--queue', queue name is BUCKET-PATH-ID with alphanumeric characters only)
       --queue-wait=N     SQS queue wait time in seconds (using long polling, 0 to disable, default is 0 seconds)